coldplayz/alx-low_level_programming/0x02-functions_nested_loops/README.md

 103-fibonacci.c
 * write a program that finds and prints the sum of the even-valued terms, followed by a new line.

+104-fibonacci.c
+* finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.